tailor-cms/xt/docs/file-storage.md

 There are a few things to note for the example above.
 We used `createUploadForm` helper which constructs `FormData` payload (based on the file input change event).
-After we upload the asset, we recieve:
+After we upload the asset, we receive:

 - `key`; image storage key
 - `url`; internal url, used to identify Tailor managed static assets